-- Assistance to students with the design of résumés as well as the completion of employment applications for both full-time and part-time employment opportunities. - Assistance to students with job interviewing techniques, advice on professional appearance, and job interview follow-up techniques. - Extends invitations to prospective employers to visit the Campus, interview graduating students, present employment opportunities, administer employment tests, and offer employment applications to graduating students.
+- Assistance to students in identifying employment opportunities. - Assistance to students with the design of résumés as well as the completion of employment applications for both full-time and part-time employment opportunities. - Assistance to students with job interviewing techniques, advice on professional appearance, and job interview follow-up techniques.